 Ingredients

 - Southern Cornbread: Traditional Southern cornbread typically contains just a few basic ingredients: cornmeal, buttermilk, salt, and sometimes a small amount of sugar.
-It doesn’t typically include flour or sugar in large quantities.
+It doesn’t normally include flour or sugar in large quantities.
 The use of buttermilk gives it a tangy flavor and helps create a crumbly texture.

 - Regular Cornbread: Regular or Northern-style cornbread can vary more in its ingredients.
 It often includes a combination of cornmeal and all-purpose flour, which results in a softer and less crumbly texture.
-Sugar is commonly added to regular cornbread recipes, giving it a slightly sweeter taste compared to the tangier Southern version.
+Sugar is commonly added to regular cornbread recipes, giving it a slightly sweeter taste than the tangier Southern version.
 It may also be made with milk instead of buttermilk.

 Texture